manishemi/manishemi.github.io/_posts/2021-05-28-Deep Convolutional GANs.md

 # How are the Transpose Convolution networks work?

-Imagine we have a input like this:
+Assume that we have an input like this:

 |![_config.yml]({{ site.baseurl }}/images/DCGANs/input_matrix.png)|
 |:--:|